 - Foster a good co-parenting relationship with the other parent.

 The last thing a parent seeking more time with their child ought to do is to downplay or diminish the existence of a medical condition and to be ignorant of or not interested in the treatment of the condition.
-To do so is to simply award a free kick to the other side and doesn’t make you look good.
+To do so is to simply award a kick to the other side and doesn’t make you look good.

 Effectively, in circumstances where there is a special health condition or need, each parent needs to be able to demonstrate not only a capacity to care for the child but the capacity to deal with the discreet special needs associated with the child’s medical condition.
 Failing to demonstrate this capacity might be grounds for the time a parent spends with a child to be limited.

 If your parenting dispute relates to a child’s health condition or if your child has special needs, Cudmore Legal Family Lawyers Brisbane Co has experienced in dealing with these types of matters.
-Please book a free appointment to find out how we can help you.